farmOS/farmOS/docs/guide/logs.md

 US NRCS Soil Survey API, which allows you to view soil type map overlays, as well as look up soil name for the specific sample points in your soil tests.

+### Sales and purchases

+Sale and purchase logs can be used to record a sales/purchases, optionally associated with assets and/or areas.
+These can be enabled with the farmOS Ledger module.

 <video width="100%" controls>
   <source src="/demo/soil.mp4" type="video/mp4">
 </video>